Glucose is a monosaccharide, the most basic unit of carbohydrates.

 The problem arises when the levels rise to 140 mg/dl or a little more after meals since the cells do not respond to insulin.

 Causes of a high basal blood glucose

 - High carbohydrate foods.

 - A sedentary life, with an absence of physical activity.

 - The stress .

 Low basal blood glucose

-Indicators below 70 mg / dl in the bloodstream are very dangerous.
+Indicators below 70 mg/dl in the bloodstream are hazardous.

 These levels are known as hypoglycemia.

-When these levels drop unexpectedly, at least 15 grams of carbohydrates should be ingested, if after ingesting them the levels remain below 70 mg / dl, a doctor should be consulted immediately.
+When these levels drop unexpectedly, at least 15 grams of carbohydrates should be ingested; if, after eating them, the stories remain below 70 mg/dl, a doctor should be consulted immediately.